 – Most Italian casinos require a dress code but each casino defines its own code.

-– The legalisation of online gambling in Italy started with the European Commission when the institution questioned Italy for the restrictions on online gambling in 2003.
+– The legalization of online gambling in Italy started with the European Commission when the institution questioned Italy for the restrictions on online gambling in 2003.
 In 2006, the first approach occurred but the first effective decree came through in 2007.
 In 2010, another decree was passed and allows foreign licensed gambling websites to offer their respective services to people in Italy.

 – Online poker games are only allowed between Italians or residents of Italy.